 The accommodation choices on North Caicos and Middle Caicos are a bit more limited compared to the offerings on Providenciales.
-The Pelican Beach Hotel on North Caicos and Blue Horizon Resorts on Middle Caicos are the only hotels (or resorts) found on the these twin islands.
+The Pelican Beach Hotel on North Caicos and Dragon Cay Resort on Middle Caicos are the only hotels (or resorts) found on the these twin islands.
 The majority of lodgings across both islands are vacation rental villas and suites.

 The islands have low levels of development, and most rental accommodations are found in the settlements of Whitby, Bottle Creek, Sandy Point or Kew on North Caicos, or in Conch Bar or Bambarra on Middle Caicos.

-Complementary amenities such as bicycles, kayaks, stand up paddle boards and snorkel gear are often included at many of the villas, but if it’s important that you have the use of any equipment, ensure that it’s available before booking.
+Complementary amenities such as bicycles, kayaks, stand-up paddleboards and snorkel gear are often included at many of the vacation rentals, but if it’s important that you have the use of any equipment, ensure that it’s available before booking.
 Providenciales has a decent selection of water sports and outdoor shops that sell beach toys, umbrellas, snorkel gear and more.

-You should considering stocking up on food and supplies on Providenciales before travelling over to North Caicos and Middle Caicos.
+You should consider stocking up on food and supplies on Providenciales before traveling over to North Caicos and Middle Caicos.
 The small supermarkets on North Caicos actually have good prices, but selection can be limited, especially for meat, dairy, and gourmet products.
 See Shopping on North and Middle Caicos for more information.

-Rental vehicles are expensive (and in our opinion necessary), and some accommodations offer package rental car deals.
+Rental vehicles are somewhat more expensive than Providenciales (and in our opinion necessary), and some accommodations offer package rental car deals.
 Such a deal can save you quite a bit.

 Generally, the emergence of mosquitoes coincides with the Atlantic hurricane season due to rainfall caused by passing tropical depressions.
 Wind typically disperses mosquitoes quickly, but the best time to visit is typically the winter months.

 There are several excellent restaurants across North Caicos and Middle Caicos.
 The truth is that some of the best Turks and Caicos cuisine is found on our Garden Islands.
-You’ll definitely notice the difference in the national favourite dish of poached fish, peas and rice.
-On North and Middle, the fish is freshly-caught and the vegetables are locally-grown.
+You’ll definitely notice the difference in the national favorite dish of poached fish, peas and rice.
+On North and Middle, the fish is freshly-caught and the vegetables are locally grown.
 On Providenciales, the chances are that the ingredients are imported.

 Many of the vacation rental villas and suites offer full kitchens for those who’d like to cook.
 A few small grocery stores are found on North Caicos.
 Prices are generally low, yet the selection of specialty items may be quite limited.
-If you’re planning to cook while staying on North or Middle Caicos, visiting one of the extensive Providenciales grocery stores before island hopping to North Caicos.
+If you’re planning to cook while staying on North or Middle Caicos, consider visiting one of the extensive Providenciales grocery stores before island hopping to North Caicos.
 We advise using a cooler to transport perishables.
 The Building Materials Do It Center (Providenciales) on Providenciales is the best place to check for coolers, umbrellas, and other outdoor vacation essentials.